MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 |View deployment history     |Pipeline admin         |

 > [!NOTE]
-> To deploy content in the GCC environment, you need to be a workspace admin in both the source and target workspaces.
+> To deploy content in the GCC environment, you need to be at least a member in both the source and target workspace.
 Deploying as a contributor isn't supported yet.

 ## Considerations and limitations